I'm a neuroscientist, cross-modal researcher, musician, instructor and doctoral student at MIT.

 +BIO

-Alexandra is a cognitive neuroscientist, engineer, cross-modal researcher, multi-instrumentalist musician, doctoral student, instrument inventor, multimedia creator, and instructor at the MIT Media Lab.
+Alexandra is a cognitive neuroscientist, designer, mechatronic engineer, cross-modal researcher, multi-instrumentalist folk singer, doctoral student, instrument inventor, multimedia creator, and instructor at the MIT Media Lab and Harvard University as a MGH Fellow.
 She has published over 30 peer-reviewed journal articles and publishings across these fields and has an expansive portfolio with over 100 projects and collaborations.
 Before her Ph.D. placement and second MS at MIT, she received another MS in Neuroscience, Engineering, and Cross-Modal Studies at Dartmouth College received her Bachelor’s at Stanford University and is an Oxford University (Corpus Christi) Alumna (Bing Grant Recipient).

 As an honorary United Nations youth ambassador, her social service work throughout the world (ranging from poverty alleviation and sustainability to wellbeing), international sound-healing folk performances, and myriad academic experiences, have informed some of the larger questions in her work.
 She is passionate about promoting neurodiversity, ecologically holistic rehabilitation, and improving upon our global experience by creating pathways between the fields of neuroscience, technology, music, accessible design, symbiotic rehabilitation, and multisensory studies.
 She is the inventor of the world’s first series of medical-musical instruments: non-invasive devices to heal the brain, engage the senses, and support novel musical creativity.
 She is also the designer of new devices providing external representations of combined human health and environmental footprint through transforming noninvasive data.